ucscode/grav-frankenphp/README.md

 #### Option 1: Using `make`

-Run the following command to install all dependencies listed in `gmp-dependencies.conf`:
+Run the following command to install all dependencies listed in `gpm-dependencies.conf`:

 ```bash
 make install-deps